Quantum-Accelerators/quacc/docs/user/basics/wflow_syntax.md

         Refer to the official set of [Redun tutorials](https://github.com/insitro/redun/tree/main/examples) for several worked examples.

     Take a moment to read the Redun documentation's [Design Overview page](https://insitro.github.io/redun/design.html) to get a sense of how Redun works.
-Namely, you should under the `Task` definition and how the `Scheduler` operates.
+Namely, you should understand the `Task` decorator and how to interface with the `Scheduler`.

 To help enable interoperability between workflow engines, quacc offers a unified set of decorators.